Mechanical Engineering: Accelerated Program MS

 • Three letters of recommendation*

 *Applicants earning a BS degree from UW-Madison are not required to obtain any letters of recommendation.
-Within the Graduate School application, in the letters of recommendation section, you will need to enter at least one contact.
+Within the Graduate School application, in the letters of recommendation section, applicants must enter three contacts to submit the application.
+However, these contacts do not need to submit letters.

 For complete application details visit UW–Madison’s Guide →